EmiyaKriust/CPRHelperGuide/README.md

 Real-time display of compression depth, rate, and recoil

-Practice mode (free operation) and assessment mode (timed scoring)
+Practice mode (free operation) and assessment mode (scoring)

 Voice and text prompts to guide proper technique

 Running Instructions
-OS: Windows / macOS (actual version depends on the build environment)
+OS: Windows

 Extract and open with Unity